markmelnic/carsen-desktop/README.md

 # Mobile.de Bot
 A terminal based python bot for scraping and tracking mobile.de.
 Get all data for a specific car make and model directly into a spreadsheet, where you can analyze it.
 Run the checker to see whether the price has changed since the first search.

-## Some technical aspects
+## Some technical aspects\
-* build in python 3.8
-* essential packages used:
+Build in python 3.8;.
+Essential packages used:
  * selenium
  * bs4
  * threading